Voices of Change Project

-JrNYLC ends with an overnight adventure at the Maryland Science Center, where students will spend the night surrounded by blue crabs,
+JrNYLC attendees end their experience with an adventure at the Maryland Science Center, where they will spend the evening surrounded by blue crabs,

 Newton’s Alley, and space exhibits.
 This after-hours opportunity to explore the museum allows students to conduct experiments, walk into a beating heart chamber, test their nerves on the bed of nails, and discover life beyond earth, including the SciLab and the Power Up!
 Exhibits, where

-*Note: This is included for residential scholars.
-However, day scholars can add the museum overnight to their experience for a fee when completing their enrollment.
+*Note: This was included for Residential students.
+However, Day students can add the museum evening and final night to their experience for a fee when completing their enrollment.